arkorty/DownLink/README.md

 # DownLink

-DownLink is a web application that allows users to download YouTube videos from URLs using a simple interface.
+DownLink is a web application that allows users to download videos from YouTube and Instagram via a simple interface.
 This repository contains the code for both the frontend and backend of the application.

 ## Table of Contents